As the Corniche roads from Nice descend towards Menton, it approaches the Mediterranean resort of Roquebrune-Cap-Martin.

 Lush vegetation

-One can admire splendid marine landscapes and particular vegetation.
-Indeed, there is a mixture of endemic species and exotic plants imported at the end of the 19th century for the gardens of the Cap Martin villas.
+Indeed, a mixture of endemic species and exotic plants was imported at the end of the 19th century for the gardens of the Cap Martin villas.

 From Cabanons to villas and impressive footbridges

-Along the path, you will discover the bust of the architect Le Corbusier and his famous cabanon, the villas of Cap Martin including the curious villa E1027, the Grand Hôtel du Cap, the Buse beach and the Golfe Bleu beach where paragliders land.
+Along the path, you will discover the bust of the architect Le Corbusier and his famous cabanon, the villas of Cap Martin, including the curious villa E1027, the Grand Hôtel du Cap, the Buse beach and the Golfe Bleu beach where paragliders land.

 The coastal path Le Corbusier gets round the headland with stunning views of Monaco, Menton and the Italian Riviera.